 Setting Up an Internal Communications Channel Strategy

-It’s important to realize that an organized approach prevents communication overload.
+It’s also important to realize that an organized approach prevents communication overload.
 To achieve this, designate specific staff members to be responsible for developing content and monitoring engagement for each channel.
 By intentionally selecting channels, messaging, and teams, companies can build an impactful internal communications channel strategy that meets their business goals.

 Choosing the Right Mix of Channels